 Our office is at the epicenter of the vodka pizza universe, what with both Pomodoro and Rubirosa a couple blocks away.
 The former is not worth a damn (despite some rave Yelp! reviews)—overly greasy, unspectacular crust, and candy-sweet sauce—while the latter is spectacular.
 Crisp and charred with a pleasant chew like all great pizza, it's got a creamy vodka sauce that is just rich enough that you know you're not eating regular pizza, but not so rich that you feel like your stomach may fall out or involuntarily empty itself in protest by the time you're done.
 It's a great alternative when you've been stuck in a pizza rut, and a recipe that's good to have in your own home arsenal.

-Entries tagged with 'The Pizza Lab'
+'The Pizza Lab' on Serious Eats

 Pizza with vodka sauce is a richer, creamier, spicier alternative to traditional tomato sauce pies.

 It's exciting times indeed in the world of backyard pizza-making.
 Last year, I tested out two fantastic products that improved the quality of my home-baked pizzas by leaps and bounds.
 This year, I've combined their powers to produce the ultimate—and inexpensive—home pie-slinging setup.

 Back when I was a wee food labber who spent his summers at band camp,* my favorite day of the summer was when the camp's cook, Glen, would make his pesto.
 We'd have a camp-wide pesto spaghetti eating contest, in which I may have been the only competitor.
 This simultaneously made me a winner and a complete loser each time.
 What can I say?
 I loved my pesto back then as much as I love it now.
 Today, we're gonna stick it on pizza.
 But first, a few words to the wise.